-- Don't assume that you can invite a plus-one unless it says "and Guest" on the outer envelope along with your name.
+- Don't assume you can invite a plus-one unless it says "and Guest" on the outer envelope along with your name.
 Only the people to whom the invite is specifically addressed are invited.
-This may obvious, but you'd be surprised how many wedding guests think they can invite a friend (or two) to the wedding.
-The bottom line: The couple decides who's invited, and you should not ask if you can bring someone else along, even your significant other.
+This may be obvious, but you'd be surprised how many wedding guests think they can invite a friend (or two) to the wedding.
+The bottom line: The couple decides who's invited, and you should not ask if you can bring someone else along—even if it's your significant other.

 Getting an Announcement

-Even if you're not invited to the event, receiving a wedding announcement means the bride and groom still want you to know about it.
+Even if you're not invited to the event, receiving a wedding announcement means the couple still wants you to know about it.
 Don't get mortally offended off the bat—if they're close friends, they may have chosen to have an intimate family wedding and couldn't invite all their friends.
 If it's not such a close friend, or it's a business associate, don't feel obligated to send a gift.
 It's a nice gesture to send a personal note of congratulations, but even that isn't automatically expected.

 Technically, you have up to a year after the wedding date to send a gift, but it makes sense to shop for a gift soon after you decide to go.
-Find out where the couple is registered by asking the bride's mother or siblings, the honor attendant or the couple themselves.
 If the couple has a wedding website, registry information will most likely be there.
+If not, find out where the couple is registered by asking the bride's mother or siblings, or the couple themselves.

 What to Wear

-Black used to be taboo for weddings, but these days a black dress is perfect for evening.
-Female wedding guests should not wear white—it's considered extremely impolite to take away from the bride on her special day by wearing her color.
-Try to avoid off-white and ivory, too, if at all possible.
-It's not as if you don't own or can't buy something another color, right?
+Black used to be taboo for weddings, but these days, a black dress is perfect for an evening wedding.
+Female wedding guests should not wear white—it's considered extremely impolite to take away from the bride on her day by wearing her color.
+Avoid off-white and ivory too, unless there's a dress code mentioned on the invitation or wedding website that instructs guests to wear a certain color.

 You should get to the ceremony on time—this is not a party to be "fashionably late" for.
 Also, never consider ditching the ceremony and just showing up for the reception.
 You've been invited as an honored wedding guest to watch this couple get married.

 You're not expected to participate in religious rituals (if you're Jewish and attending a Catholic wedding, for example, you don't receive Communion).
 But it's polite to follow the lead of family members sitting in front as far as standing and sitting goes (you don't have to kneel if you don't want to, though).
-After the recession, wedding guests remain in their seats until the families of the bride and groom have been escorted out.
-If the receiving line is scheduled post-ceremony, simply join in line.
+After the recession, wedding guests remain in their seats until the families of the newlyweds have been escorted out.
+If the receiving line is scheduled postceremony, simply join in the line.

 After the receiving line, it's time for the cocktail hour, when guests mix and mingle over drinks and hors d'oeuvres.
 This is prime socializing time, so enjoy!
-You'll know when it's officially time to be seated for the meal, but it's fine to sit before you're asked to (although it's more fun to walk around a talk to people!).
+You'll know when it's officially time to be seated for the meal, but it's fine to sit before you're asked to (although it's more fun to walk around a talk to people).
 Don't just park it anywhere, though.
-Check to see if there's a seating chart and sit where you're supposed to.
+Check the seating chart and sit where you're supposed to.
 When you find your table, introduce yourself to anyone you don't know and explain your connection to the couple.
-Be nice and a little adventurous—don't just talk to people you're already acquainted with!
-If there's a specific seating arrangement, the bride and groom probably put you with people they thought you'd enjoy talking to, so you probably will.
+Be nice and a little adventurous—don't just talk to people you're already acquainted with.
+If there's a specific seating arrangement, the couple probably put you with people they thought you'd enjoy talking to, so you probably will.

 When it comes to dancing, guests generally follow the lead of the couple, wedding party and families.
-Usually the bride and groom dance together first (although the first dance sometimes happens later on in the reception).
-Once the party gets going, though, feel free to dance as much as you want to!
+Usually the newlyweds dance together first (although the first dance sometimes happens later on in the reception).
+Once the party gets going, though, feel free to dance as much as you want to.

 As for the bouquet throw and garter toss, if you're not crazy about these traditions, don't just avoid them by hiding out in the bathroom.
-If you're not someone inclined to dive for the bouquet or garter, just go out there and stand in the back with a smile.
+If you're not someone inclined to dive for the bouquet or garter, just go out there and stand in the back with a smile or remain seated at your table.
 Even if you think these traditions are silly, or that something else about the wedding is tacky or inappropriate, always keep your feelings to yourself.
-This might not be exactly how you'd do it, but the bride and groom chose to do it, and it's not your place to complain or criticize.
+This might not be exactly how you'd do it, but the couple chose to do it, and it's not your place to complain or criticize.